rodrum/arcade/README.md

 available open source climatologies and a 3D ray-tracing algorithm.
 `ARCADE_main.py` contains the functions that serve to find and estimate the azimuth deviations, representing the core of the used methodology.

-## External repos

-The climatologies used are the Horizontal Wind Model (HWM14) [Drob et al., 2014] to estimate horizonal winds in height, and NRLMSIS2.0 [Emmert et al., 2021] to estimate other properties of the atmosphere in height, like density, temperature and pressure.
-The 3D ray-tracing algorithm used is infraGA [Blom and Waxler, 2012].

-The method has two main external components: the atmospheric model (HWM14+NRLMSIS2.0) and the 3D ray tracing algorithm (infraGA/geoAC).
-Each one of this components has an associated repository that needs to be inside `repos` folder, with the names as defined in the `makefile`.
-That is, `./repos/HWM14`, `./repos/NRLMSIS2.0` and `./repos/infraGA-master`.
-Below the instructions to access each one of the components.

-### NRLMSIS2.0
-NRLMSIS 2.0 Code and all data samples used in this work are available at https://map.nrl.navy.mil/map/pub/nrl/NRLMSIS/NRLMSIS2.0
-The associated publication is __Emmert, J. T., Drob, D. P., Picone, J. M., Siskind, D. E., Jones, M., Mlynczak, M. G., et al. (2021).
-NRLMSIS 2.0: A whole-atmosphere empirical model of temperature and neutral species densities.
-Earth and Space Science, 8, e2020EA001321. https://doi.org/10.1029/2020EA001321__

-### HWM14
-Available to download from the supporting information of __Drob, D. P., Emmert, J. T., Meriwether, J. W., Makela, J. J., Doornbos, E., Conde, M., Hernandez, G., Noto, J., Zawdie, K. A., McDonald, S. E., et al. (2015), An update to the Horizontal Wind Model (HWM): The quiet time thermosphere, Earth and Space Science, 2, 301– 319, doi:10.1002/2014EA000089.__

-### infraGA/geoAC
-Available from the public seosmoacoustic repository of Los Alamos National Laboratory https://github.com/LANL-Seismoacoustics/infraGA

 ## Current capabilities

 ARCADE is cabable of different types of ray propagation modelling.
 The most